-All meals (most are buffet-style with a variety of local Peruvian cuisine) and accommodation from lunch on day one of your program to breakfast on the final day.
+All meals (most are buffet-style with a variety of local Peruvian cuisine) and accommodation from day one of your itinerary to breakfast on the final day.
 All transport from your arrival at the town of Puerto Maldonado to your return to the local airport.
 All guided excursions described in the itinerary, accompanied by an experienced bilingual naturalist guide.